 By closing vents, you cut off rooms from the central unit and reduce the total amount of air that needs to be cooled.
 This speeds up the cooling of the rooms where vents are open.
 (You should also keep the doors to such rooms closed.)

 Mistake 6: Not Circulating Air With a Fan

-Most people use a fan when it’s somewhat hot and switch to the AC when it’s uncomfortably hot.
-But fans and ACs should not be seen as either-or.
-In fact, ACs work better when combined with fans.
+Most people use a fan when it’s warm and switch to the AC when it’s hot.
+But fans and ACs should not be seen as either-or; in fact, ACs work better when combined with fans.
 (Especially automated ceiling fans!)

-Cool air tends to accumulate where it gets blown out.
-For window units, this means the area in front of the unit is the coolest.
+Cool air accumulates where it gets blown out.
+For window AC units, this means the area right in front of the unit is the coolest.
 For central units, the coolest areas are right around the vents.

 In order to cool down the rest of your air space, you either have to wait for thermal transfer—which is painfully slow—or you can force the cooled air to circulate using a fan.